MATERIALS with Mathew Lynn

 Materials Guide - Portraits, Figures, Still Life, Scapes, Abstraction

-If you haven’t painted before (or not very much), start by choosing a particular medium and work your way through each basic list found at the end of this guide.
-There is also a lot of important universal information along the way!
+– including some extended thoughts on important parts of my teaching.
+If you haven’t painted before (or not very much), start by choosing a particular medium and work your way through each basic list found at the end of this guide, OR via the Basic List link above.
+There is also a lot of important universal information found in the Oil Painting section (so it’s not repeated), I recommend you read through that too!

 Still Life > Scapes > Portraits > Abstraction > Still Life

-Another fundamental part of my teaching method is helping you to become familiar with relevant contemporary and historical artists (across all cultures) through my large body of research (that I have with me at all times), and how important this is for developing your eye and demystifying the art-making process.
+Another fundamental part of my teaching method is helping you to become familiar with relevant contemporary and historical artists (across all cultures and time) through my large body of research (that I have with me at all times), and how important this is for developing your eye and demystifying the art-making process.

-Mathew likes his students to always have sketching materials on hand to make initial studies, for practicing marks, and to help when a work gets stuck, it’s usually the first thing he’ll ask you to do.
+I like my students to always have sketching materials on hand to make initial studies, for practicing marks, and to help when a work gets stuck, it’s usually the first thing I’ll ask you to do.
 Try at the very least to have a sketchbook and pencils, but colour studies are sometimes a better way to resolve something, so a small gouache or watercolour set and a cheap water media pad can be great to have on hand.
 You can also just do small colour studies with your oils or acrylics on oil sketch paper or cheaper water media paper.

 Follow this guide below (you don’t need everything!), sketchbook and pencils being the most important.